Srivijai-S/React-Quiz/README.md

 Usage
 Open the app in your browser (http://localhost:3000 by default).

-Answer each question by selecting an option and clicking "Next" to proceed.
-After the final question, your score and performance feedback will be displayed.
 Technologies Used
 React JS - JavaScript library for building the user interface.
 CSS - Styling for the quiz layout and design.